ecollel90/biblical-numbers/README.txt

 ## How to Use

+1. Go to devinedigits.netlify.app
-1. Enter a number in the search field
+2. Enter a number in the search field
-2. Click the "Search" button
+3. Click the "Search" button
-3. View the meaning, description, and scripture references
+4. View the meaning, description, and scripture references

 ## Technologies Used